 - Free-ranging should be postponed for the first week after the transition.

-- A separate area for the chicks within the coop should be used for the first week during the transition.
+- A separate area for the chicks within the coop should be used for the first week or longer during the transition.

-- Construct or devise a barrier structure for the separated area in the coop.
+- Construct a barrier or structure for the separated area in the coop.

 - Options for a barrier within the coop: